collective/pas.plugins.oidc/README.rst

   * Click ``Save``.

+**Plone is ready done configured!**

 [TODO] screenshot.

 Attention, before Keycloak 18, the parameter for logout was ``redirect_uri`` and it has been deprecated since version 18.
 But the
 Keycloak server can run with the ``redirect_uri`` if needed, it is possible to use the plugin with the legacy ``redirect_uri`` parameter enabled also.
 The problem is that if the deprecated parameter is enabled in the plugin but not in the server, the plugin will not work.

 So, this is the way it works: